Fleench/GroqChat/README.md

 # GroqChat

 GroqChat is a minimal command-line chat interface for Groq's language model.
 The script stores chat history locally so you can resume conversations at any time.
+Messages are shown with Markdown formatting, and you can switch models on the fly.

 Chat history is kept in the `chat_history/` folder with two subdirectories:
 * `autosave/`  – files automatically created while chatting